Welcome to My Clean Green Home

 After a successful 30-day run at Green Point Urban Park, the My Clean Green Pop-Up is ready to welcome you at its new location.
 Cape Town’s first #NetZeroCarbon home will be open to the public at Vangate Mall in Athlone from 29 March to 6 April 2021, daily from 10am – 4pm.

 We welcomed over 2000 Cape Town residents at the Green Point location, and if you didn’t get a chance to visit, we look forward to welcoming you at our new location.

 Take a Virtual Tour

-Throughout the home you will find interactive tips on how to be resource efficient in your own home, use the energy calculator to find out how you are doing with your home’s energy efficiency and access great resources to help you on the journey to becoming net zero carbon.
+The My Clean Green Home Virtual Experience allows you to explore net zero carbon living from the comfort of your home.
+Throughout the virtual home you will find interactive smart living tips to consider for your own home.
+Use the energy calculator to find out how energy efficient your household is and access great resources to help you on the journey to becoming net zero carbon.